 Separation anxiety in dogs is like any other anxiety issue — it’s a fear based behavior.
 If you or anyone you know has suffered from anxiety you know how exhausting and serious it is — especially when left untreated.

 Dogs with separation anxiety panic when their owner leaves, and sadly that panic can continue for hours.
 And that anxiety can have serious implications when it comes to a dog’s overall well being.

 Unfortunately our dogs can’t tell us exactly why they’re so anxious, and they’ll continue to panic until the issue is addressed.
 For most dogs separation anxiety is progressive, and it will continue to get worse over time.
-If we’re able to intervene early we can stop the behavior before it gets that serious.
+If you’re able to intervene early we can stop the behavior before it gets that serious.

 Assess The Severity Of Your Dog’s Separation Anxiety